mndrwd/freqtrade_hyperopt_loop/README.md

 hyperoptlossmethod: all (cycles all methods permuted) or for example default: ShortTradeDurHyperOptLoss

-spaces: "all" or list using 0 as seperator, like: roi0stoploss0trailing roi0trailing
+spaces: "all" (random) or list using 0 as seperator, like: roi0stoploss0trailing roi0trailing
-"all" will cycle randomly using python random method.

-note that "all" will include testing (only) ¨buy sell". forcing only testing buy+sell spaces will be accomplished by using 0 as arg
+Note that "all" will include testing (only) ¨buy sell". forcing only testing buy+sell spaces will be accomplished by using 0 as arg

 example: ./ft_hyperopt_hours.sh mystrategy 9600 ShortTradeDurHyperOptLoss 0 1h

 timeframe optional, example: 1h